christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Western Rome in Italy is a phantom empire that was invented by the Vatican.
 Western Rome was built during the Renaissance period.
 The original Rome (in Sarmatian, "Ruma" (Rome) = "Place of the Dragon" (Rhu-Ma, from Aži Dahāka, the Iranian dragon)) was located on the Bosphorus river which approximates to modern-day Crimea in southern Ukraine.
 -   Asander, king of Bosphorus aka Julius Caesar was also Ptolemy XI Alexander II, Cleopatra's uncle, but he took on numerous other regional aliases.
 Cleopatra was also Dynamis, queen of Bosphorus.
-Mark Antony the Neos-Dionysos was either Ptolemy of Cyprus, a brother of Cleopatra's father Ptolemy XII Auletes (Auletes name adapts well to the Parthian Orodes (II?)) the Neos Dionysos aka Polemon (Polemos -> Ptolemy) I of Pontus aka Pharnaces II ("Pharao-Nikes", or "Victorious Pharaoh") aka King Herod (Egyptian: Heru (Horus) + Ud (divine) -> Herud -> "Herod") aka Tiberius Claudius Nero aka Phraates IV of Parthia (Per-aa or Per-Nesu is a corruption of Pharaoh), or he was Ptolemy XII Auletes himself (Cleopatra's full name, Cleopatra VII Philopator, derives from the Ancient Greek 'Φιλοπάτωρ' meaning "the one who loves her father", or simply "father-loving").
+Mark Antony the Neos-Dionysos was Cleopatra's father Ptolemy XII Auletes (Auletes name adapts well to the Parthian Orodes (II?)) the Neos Dionysos aka  Mithridates VI Eupator aka Polemon (Polemos -> Ptolemy) I of Pontus aka Pharnaces II ("Pharao-Nikes", or "Victorious Pharaoh") aka King Herod (Egyptian: Heru (Horus) + Ud (divine) -> Herud -> "Herod") aka Tiberius Claudius Nero aka Phraates IV of Parthia (Per-aa or Per-Nesu is a corruption of Pharaoh).
+Cleopatra's full name, Cleopatra VII Philopator, derives from the Ancient Greek 'Φιλοπάτωρ' meaning "the one who loves her father", or simply "father-loving".
 She was also married to two of her brothers and her uncle as listed previously.
 This is how incestuous this family was.